 Who is who in the stadsdorp?
 Our stadsdorp is not an organization, there is no board or anything.
 There are people who do whatever they think is useful to make the stadsdorp work.
 They are all neighbours, no one is being paid.

-There are now three what we call core members: Marcella Blok, Marja Peltenburg en Joke Lochtenbergh.
-They organize the monthly club and several plenary sessions each year.
+There are now four what we call core members: Marcella Blok, Marja Peltenburg, Marlène Hoynck and Joke Lochtenbergh.
+They organize the monthly club ("sociëteit") and several plenary sessions each year.
+Of course everything is a bit different in times of Corona.
 They make up the website and the newsletter and they answer the e-mails.
 If you like to help, you are welcome!
+Marcella and Joke will leave the core group by the end of this year (after 8 years..).

 Every “binnenbuurt” has two coordinators who do whatever they consider useful.
 More coordinators are needed!